Kai-Guan/BFS-Visualisation/README.md

 Made using python and pygame.

-The 2 functions in pyghelpfuls are made using chatgpt to calculate the positions of the nodes on the screen and to display text.
+The 2 functions in pyghelpfuls.py are made using chatgpt to calculate the positions of the nodes on the screen and to display text.

 # To Run
 - Run Main.py